o3de/sig-ui-ux/OfficeHour/README.md

-# O3DE UI/UX Office Hours
+# O3DE UI/UX Office Hours and UX Review

 The UI/UX SIG is running Office Hours every Wednesday at 11am Pacific Time.
 The purpose of the office hours is to provide O3DE community a place to ask for assistant or discuss concerned topics for user research, user experience design, user interface design, and visual design related to O3DE.